ashleed7982/about-ashlee/README.md

         * I love drawing

-            * I like drawing animals

 * I love to sleep

+    * I love to dream

 ##### **_This is my schedule_**